StephJones87/astroplate/src/content/blog/post-9.md

 It’s a reminder that cybersecurity isn’t just a technical challenge—it’s also psychological, educational, and behavioral.

----

-🛡️ **TL;DR:**
-David Malan explains cybersecurity fundamentals with clarity and enthusiasm.
-If you’ve ever reused a password, you should watch this.
-And then maybe change that password.

-🔐 Cybersecurity: Modern Threats, Defenses & Best Practices 🧱 Foundational Concepts: Authentication Factors
-Modern cybersecurity often revolves around multi-factor authentication (MFA) — the idea is to combine at least two of the following:

-Knowledge — something you know (e.g. password, PIN)

-Possession — something you have (e.g. phone, YubiKey)

-Inherence — something you are (e.g. fingerprint, face ID)

-The more factors you use, the harder it becomes for an adversary to breach your account — this is what Troy Hunt means by “raising the bar to adversaries.”

-🚪 Passwords: Still Ubiquitous, Still Vulnerable
-Troy Hunt famously runs Have I Been Pwned, which collects and exposes breaches to warn people of reused or compromised credentials.
-His password advice often includes:

-Use long, unique passwords

-Avoid reuse across sites

-Use password managers to generate and store them

-Passwords alone are not enough — layer with MFA

-🛡️ Credential-Based Threats
-Credential stuffing: Attackers use breached username-password combos on other sites (since many reuse them).

 Keylogging: Malware records your keystrokes to capture passwords.